KyleFord76063/GitTraining/11-RemoteRepository/README.md

 ### Publishing a branch

-* Let's create a local branch where we will develop a new feature:
+* Let's create a local branch where we will develop a nice new feature:
 ```
 > git checkout -b AddEasterEgg
 Switched to a new branch 'AddEasterEgg'